allcrypto/auto_switch/README.md

 This has not been tested on a new system: I don't take responsibility in case the modifications on your system lead to any problems.

 ## Usage
-To enable a new coin you'll have to place the a config file in the configs folder.
+To enable a new coin you'll have to place the config file in the configs folder.
 The script will automatically use the tag in the filename to associate the config for the specific coin.

 E.g. poolname-ETH.conf = ETH